mtumilowicz/js-nodejs-websocket-workshop/README.md

     * Servers can refuse to accept connections from hosts/IP addresses with an excessive number of existing connections or disconnect resource- hogging connections when suffering high load
-*  If /secure/ is true, the client MUST perform a TLS handshake over the connection after opening the connection and before sending the handshake data
-    * all further communication on this channel MUST run through the encrypted tunnel
 * Once a connection to the server has been established (including a connection via a proxy or over a TLS-encrypted tunnel), the client MUST send an opening handshake to the server